EHS 609 – Guided Introduction to EMS Research [2-3] [Instructor Approval Required]

 This course will examine environmental factors affecting the healthcare system and delivery of emergency care.
 Local, national, and international influences are considered in relation to political and technological advances.
 Aspects of service reimbursement, medical protocols, administrative response, and quality-care evaluation requirements are considered.

-EHS 699 – Independent Study [3] [Instructor Approval Required]
+EDHS 699 – Independent Study [3] [Instructor Approval Required]

-EHS 700 – Systems Practicum [3] [Instructor Approval Required]
+EDHS 700 – Systems Practicum [3] [Instructor Approval Required]

 Field experience providing learning through observation and participation in administrative activities.
 Placements arranged in an existing system to support role development consistent with the student’s career goal, work experience, or setting.

-EHS 720 – Emergency Health Services Quality Assessment [3] [Offered Spring-Even Years]
+EDHS 720 – Emergency Health Services Quality Assessment [3] [Offered Spring-Even Years]

-The goal of this course is to provide participants with the knowledge and skills needed to initiate or expand an EHS organization’s quality management operations.
+The goal of this course is to provide participants with the knowledge and skills needed to initiate or expand an EDHS organization’s quality management operations.
 The course focuses on the NHTSA Baldridge Award approach to quality improvement.

-EHS 790 – Research or Capstone Project [3] [Offered Fall and Spring Semesters]
+EDHS 790 – Research or Capstone Project [3] [Offered Fall and Spring Semesters]

 Development of a carefully researched scholarly project at the advanced-degree level of proficiency.

-EHS 799 – Master’s Thesis Research [2-6] [Offered Fall and Spring Semesters]
+EDHS 799 – Master’s Thesis Research [2-6] [Offered Fall and Spring Semesters]

 The thesis provides the student with the best opportunity for extensive guided research that will result in publishable quality work.
 Note: Six (6) credit hours are required for the M.S. program.